 Importantly, the Unique Document Identification Number is not required for certified true copies.

 4. Whether UDIN will be applicable only for manually signed documents or also for digitally signed certificates being uploaded online such as Form 15 CB?

-UDIN will be applicable both for manually as well as digitally signed Certificates / uploaded online.
-In the case of digitally signed / online certificates, UDIN has to be generated and retained for providing the same on being asked by any third party/ authority.
+Unique Document Identification Number will be applicable both for manually as well as digitally signed Certificates / uploaded online.
+In the case of digitally signed / online certificates, Unique Document Identification Number has to be generated and retained for providing the same on being asked by any third party/ authority.

-Yes, even for DIGITALLY signed certificate too UDIN has to be generated and retained.
+Yes, even for DIGITALLY signed certificate too Unique Document Identification Number has to be generated and retained.

-But before understanding the registration the procedure, let's first understand that who has to be Registered on UDIN?
+But before understanding the registration procedure, let's first understand that who has to be Registered on UDIN Portal?
 A Firm or a Member?

-Now, moving on to a simple 3 Step Registration process:
+Now, moving on to a 3 Simple Steps of Registration:

 Step 1: Visit website: udin.icai.org; Click "Member Registration" or click at "For the first time sign up, click here"

 Step 2: Registration window will be opened.
 After entering Six-digits Membership No., Date of Birth and Year of Enrolment.
 Click "Send OTP".
 An OTP will be sent to the registered Mobile and Email of the Member.